Healthy Anzac Biscuits

 The humble Anzac biscuit is a delightful tasting biscuit and extremely easy to make.
 I’ve replaced a few of the standard ingredients to make them even more nutritious than the original.
 I’ve replaced golden syrup (a by product of sugarcane refining) with maple syrup, commercial wheat flour (subjected to bleaching agents) with spelt flour and brown sugar (not really different to white sugar) with coconut sugar or rapadura sugar.
 And I like to use organic ingredients wherever possible.

 Make a batch or two of these easy biscuits to share with family and friends on Anzac day.
+Be sure to bake extras and keep in the freezer for lunchboxes too!

 Thanks to my friend Danielle from Keeping Up the Holsby’s for this picture of a batch she made and loved!